Finding the Sweet Spot by Designing for Additive Manufacturing

 After finding a possible competitive edge through collaboration, Bart is eager to continue with the Materialise team.
 In a recent visit to the production facilities, additional potential applications have been spotted and are currently in discussion to be further investigated such as low-availability machine parts.
 He adds, “Sometimes, we have very special old machinery, and spare parts are difficult to get.”

 In the end, reaching out to Materialise for something as small as a marshmallow nozzle has opened the door to understanding how AM’s freedom of design, short development time, and production time can support Confiserie Van Damme’s future.
-The Materialise team, with their 30 years of expertise in additive manufacturing technologies, is looking forward to continuing the journey together.
+The Materialise team, with their 30 years of expertise in additive manufacturing technologies, is looking forward to continuing that journey with them.